sig-gis/SEPAL-CEO/docs/module-1.rst

   b.
 To remove a scene from the composite, click the **Remove** button when you hover over the selected scene.

 .. image:: images/remove_preview_scenes.JPG
-   :alt: Removing or previewing selected scenes
+   :alt: Removing or previewing selected scenes.
    :width: 350
    :align: center

+|

 .. image::images/scene_preview.JPG
    :alt: Scene preview screen.
    :width: 350
    :align: center

+|

 15. On the left hand side, you will see **Available Scenes,** which are images that will not be included in the mosaic but can be added to it.
 If you have removed an image and would like to re-add it or if there are additional scenes you would like to add, hover over the image and click **Add.**